 GDPR introduced the concept of “the right to be forgotten.”
 Subjects – that is, individuals whose data is stored by third-party organizations – can opt-out of having their data used by the organization for business analytics.
 Within a few days of someone making the request, the business must comply and remove that person’s data, which poses enormous problems for data lakes at scale (back to physics again, which you cannot cheat).

 We at Okera strongly believe this requires a single copy of the data in full fidelity, accessible only by the data producers, with a data access layer that applies transformations across rows, columns, and even whole datasets dynamically, and only where necessary to avoid undue performance penalties.
 Only then you can untangle the messy permissions spaghetti presented by heterogeneous permission systems, each with their own idiosyncrasies and levels of granularity.
-One layer allows for the application of differential privacy across all data sources without risk of unintentional deanonymization (lack of knowledge about what data was joined).
+One layer allows for the application of differential privacy across all data sources without the risk of unintentional deanonymization (lack of knowledge about what data was joined).

-On top of that, one access layer gives you a single audit log for all your access – no need to harmonize logs of different format and richness to answer immediate and pressing questions during the auditing process.
+On top of that, one access layer gives you a single audit log for all your access – no need to harmonize logs of different formats and richness to answer immediate and pressing questions during the auditing process.
 One log equals a single source of truth.

 For the restless reader, here are my key takeaways about data obfuscation: